Dyani White Hawk: Work

 Dyani White Hawk's painting earned the "Best of Classification" award at the 2011 Santa Fe Indian Art Market and a First Place in painting at the 2011 Northern Plains Indian Art Market.
 She was a SWAIA discovery fellowship recipient in 2012.
 In 2013, White Hawk was the recipient of the McKnight Visual Artist Fellowship.

 Dyani White Hawk is known for her art that represents the Native American culture.
 White Hawk included several messages in her artwork.
-“I am your Relative," was created to depict eight Native women sharing their prayer and personal stories related to their Native land.”
-White Hawks art is located in many different museums and she also has also participated in cross- cultural residences in at least 4 different countries.
-White Hawk used “abstraction to bring American Indian tradition into a dynamic contemporary context.”
-This is depicted in her artwork “I am your relative.”
+"I am your Relative," was created to depict eight Native women sharing their prayer and personal stories related to their Native land."
+White Hawks art is located in many different museums and she also has participated in cross- cultural residences in at least 4 different countries.
+White Hawk used "abstraction to bring American Indian tradition into a dynamic contemporary context."
+This is depicted in her artwork "I am your relative."
 White Hawk was awarded the Joan Mitchell Foundation Painters & Sculptors Grant in 2014.
 In 2015 and 2017, the artist was awarded a Native Arts and Cultures Foundation Regional Artist Fellowship.
 She is also a recipient of the 2018 Nancy Graves Grant for Visual Artists and the 2019 U.S. Fellowship for Visual Art.

 White Hawk was commissioned to create Wopila | Lineage (2022), a 14-by-8-foot work composed of a half million glass bugle beads, for the 2022 Whitney Biennial.
 The piece's title references the Lakota word for deep gratitude.
 The piece, she states, is "meant to honor and show gratitude for the lineage of Lakota women and their contributions to abstraction, for Indigenous women at large and their contributions to art on this continent, for the generations of practiced abstraction that helped nurture and guide the work of the Western artists that were inspired by their work and brought that back into their studios with them as they created easel paintings.
-I’m pulling from those histories—from my own very specific history of Lakota abstraction, from Indigenous abstract practices at large, from abstract easel painting practices—and hoping to create opportunities for conversation around how connected those histories are and the fact that one doesn’t happen without the other."
+I'm pulling from those histories—from my own very specific history of Lakota abstraction, from Indigenous abstract practices at large, from abstract easel painting practices—and hoping to create opportunities for conversation around how connected those histories are and the fact that one doesn't happen without the other."